howieraem/itrader/README.md

 mvn clean install
 java -jar target/i-trader-0.0.1-SNAPSHOT.jar
 ```
 Alternatively, you can run it with an IDE like Intellij IDEA.
+The port is 5000 by default.
+You can visit [docs](http://127.0.0.1:5000/doc.html) (display language can be changed in the top-right corner).

 ### Front End